 Program Description Energy Resource Conservation Loan Geothermal heat pumps, heat pumps, programmable thermostats, caulking/weatherstripping, building insulation, windows, doors.
 Max loan \$5,000.
 H 2 O Select A water heater rebate program for installing new, high efficiency, electric water heaters in existing or new construction homes.
 Rebates range from \$200 to \$250.
+A control switch will also be installed at no cost.
 Dual Fuel \$500 rebate when a dual-fuel heat pump is installed.
 Energy Experts & Audits Energy experts can go over a customer's bill and usage over the phone or perform an in-home energy audit.
+Geothermal Heat Pump Receive a rebate for a ground-source heat pump.
+The rebate is \$200 per ton up to a maximum of \$1,000.